John Walker was born on July 25th 1805 and had humble beginnings. He started off life on his father’s farm, called Todriggs Farm.

-He was known as a savvy businessman and had interests in other enterprises such as warehousing and wine sales, but the grocery is where he made his name with local people.
+He was known as a savvy businessman.
+Walker had interests in other enterprises such as warehousing and wine sales.
+But the grocery is where he made his name with local people.

 By 1825 he had begun selling his own spirits, and not just Whisky either.
 He sold everything from Gin to brandy, as well as Islay malt.
-Whisky was massively popular at the time and it was not uncommon for grocers to start their own brands and sell them from their shops.
+Whisky was massively popular at the time.
+It was not uncommon for grocers to start their own brands and sell them from their shops.

 A Skilled Blender

 John Walker saw the potential in his own Whisky and began blending it for customers.
-Whisky distilling at the time was an imperfect art but Walker quickly realised that blending was a great way to achieve consistency and create some fantastic malt.
+Whisky distilling at the time was an imperfect art.
+Walker quickly realised that blending was a great way to achieve consistency and create some fantastic malt.

 Remembered with a Blend

 Today he has been commemorated with The John Walker, a blend of malt from only nine distilleries, some of which are no longer operating.
 To create this malt the brand has sourced products that are similar to what would have been around during Walker’s time and in the process have created a fantastic dram.

 Walker did not take the John Walker brand very far and it was actually his son Alexander who did the most for the brand.
 However, it is undeniable that without his enterprising spirit and passion for a good product, Johnnie Walker would probably not be the biggest selling blend in the world today.

 Buy the Limited Edition The Great Drams of Scotland Book by clicking here

 1 thought on “Icons of Whisky: John Walker”